ribugent/spotify-automute/Readme.md

 There's a lot to do, but at this time this is the only way to run it.
 If you have experience using screen or tmux, you can execute this process on it.

+## FAQ

+**Does it work with Spotify flatpak/AppImage/snap versions?**

+To be clear, I haven't tried it, but since this script uses dbus it should work.

+**Does it work with pipewire pulseaudio drop-in replacement?**

+I haven't tried it, but it should work in theory.

 ## TODO

 - [x] Write a simple one-shot script